 Our goal is to provide you with a conditional financial aid package prior to our first deposit deadline, so that you may make an informed decision about whether or not to attend Boston College Law School.
 The earlier you submit your FAFSA and Need Access online (we recommend prior to February 15), the sooner we will be able to determine your eligibility.
 We begin making financial aid awards for admitted students in March.

 Why is my financial aid award "conditional"?

-It is conditional because the data you report on your FAFSA and Need Access, early in the calendar year, is usually an approximation or estimate of the data you report on your tax forms.
+It is conditional because the data you report on your FAFSA, early in the calendar year, is usually an approximation or estimate of the data you report on your tax forms.

 When does my financial aid award become "final"?

-Once we've had a chance to review your federal tax forms (1040's), federal tax schedules and W-2's, as well as those of your spouse (if applicable) and your parents, we will determine if your financial aid award needs to be adjusted.
+Once we've had a chance to review your federal tax forms (1040's), federal tax schedules and W-2's, as well as those of your spouse (if applicable), we will determine if your financial aid award needs to be adjusted.
 This process starts in June when tax documents are expected to be in our office.

 What if I did not file taxes because I had zero income?

 Then we will need a signed letter from you stating that fact.
 In addition,